kkpaul-ide/Dengue_Climate_Model/README.md

 ## data
 Contains some raw data used in the analysis.
 Temperature output of ISIMIP models are available as netCDF files at https://www.isimip.org/outputdata/isimip-data-on-the-esgf-server/ .
 Data for weather station locations need to be extraced first with the help of Climate Data Operator (CDO) (https://doi.org/10.5281/zenodo.3539275), a collection of command line operators, to be able to use user defined functions and analysis scripts.

+## outputs
+Contains R data pertaining to project specifications and calibrated model inputs.

+## templates
+Contains parameter values, ranges and type available from literature that has been used to run the model.

 *0-mosquito_paramater_fitting.Rmd Script used to (re)fit a Briere function to published mosquito data to generate best estimates and uncertainty in key variables that are dependent on temperature.